izzypt/CPP-Module-02/README.md

   }
   ```

 In summary, a shallow copy simply copies the memory address, resulting in multiple pointers pointing to the same data, while a deep copy creates a completely independent copy of the data.
-The choice between shallow and deep copy depends on the specific requirements and the nature of the objects being manipulated in your C++ program.

 # Float vs Integer